 The ancient Greek symposium and the Parisian salons, which combined drinking with elevated discussion, were often held in private houses.
 In these times intellectuals knew they could best make their case at home, not in a public venue, and that debate would be helped along by food and drink.
-In an attempt to emulate these practices, I began recording interviews with friends and family about climate change (which you can find in the Video Archive).
+In an attempt to emulate these practices, we began recording interviews with friends and family about climate change (which you can find in the Video Archive).
 People are busy, it’s easy to ignore news and scientific studies, but it’s a lot harder to ignore loved ones when they bring these issues to the dinner table.

-In this way I will try to drive home the realities of our situation and make people understand the grave threat we now face.
+In this way we will try to drive home the realities of our situation and make people understand the grave threat we now face.
 But those realizations only take us so far, and can even be harmful if they lead to despair.
 Thus the secondary purpose of this site is to paint a vision for the future.
 There is little doubt we are heading in to strange and uncertain times but if we pick a common goal, a point on the horizon to aim for, we can maintain hope and better synchronize our efforts.
 So here we go.
 Think of the year 2050.
 Put a picture of it in your mind.
 Does it look more like…

-Now that’s a fairly nerdy frame of reference, but hey, I’m a nerd.
-I might as well just put that out there.
+Now that’s a fairly nerdy frame of reference, but hey, we’re nerds.
+We might as well just put that out there.
 And these are realistic end points for this century: a desolate wasteland populated by desperate people killing each other over basic resources; or a modern, peaceful sustainable world built on the values of knowledge and mutual respect (minus the cool starships).
 Both are science fiction, of course, but they draw from what’s within us…they show us possible futures based on the human condition.
 We are not idle passengers in life.
 Today’s individual has unprecedented means to communicate, organize, and consciously choose to influence humanity’s direction.
 So choose Star Trek, because the alternative is fleeing from gangs of feral children.

 It’s going to be a wild and exhilarating ride, with winners and losers, crises and breakthroughs.
 There’ll be a fair amount of chaos and we’ll teeter on the edge for a while, wondering if we’ll get through.
 But we will, and we’ll then look back to this time and say, yes, I was there.

-When I talk about this convergence, I’m basically talking about something called systems thinking.
+When we talk about this convergence, we’re basically talking about something called systems thinking.
 This is a way of approaching problems that views them as natural outputs from the larger systems in which they reside.
 Climate change isn’t desirable, no one is creating it deliberately.
 Humans want energy, and climate change is simply a byproduct of the system humanity has set up to get it.
 Everyone in the system is acting rationally…people drive cars because they need to get places, oil execs maximize profits because we live in a capitalist society, etc. In trying to solve any problem, you won’t get far telling people to act against against their own rational economic or cultural interests.
 The better solution is to restructure the system and realign those interests with the common good.
-Obvious.
-Yet subversive.

 So now it’s time to get to work.